Open-science cell simulation

 Gate growth on a signal

 Place a growth factor where you want division.
-The cell cycle advances only where the signal is high, so proliferating clusters grow inside a quiet sheet.
+The cell cycle advances only where the signal is high, so growth localizes inside a quiet 3D colony while the rest stays arrested.

 Open in player